Advance ratio: Propellers

+Low Advance Ratio (J < 1): When the advance ratio is low, the vehicle is moving forward slowly relative to the propeller speed.
+This usually happens at low speeds or when the propeller is turning very fast.

+High Advance Ratio (J > 1): When the advance ratio is high, the vehicle is moving forward quickly compared to the propeller's rotational speed.
+This typically occurs at higher speeds or when the propeller is turning more slowly.

+The advance ratio is critical for determining the efficiency of a propeller.
+At different advance ratios, the propeller may produce more or less thrust.
+Engineers use this ratio to optimize the design of the propeller and the engine, ensuring that the vehicle operates efficiently at its intended cruising speed, see propeller theory.

+For instance, an airplane's propeller needs to be efficient both during takeoff (where the advance ratio is low) and at cruising altitude (where the advance ratio is higher).
+Similarly, a boat's propeller design will vary depending on whether it's designed for slow-speed maneuvering or high-speed travel.

 Helicopters

 Single rotor helicopters are limited in forward speed by a combination of sonic tip speed and retreating blade stall.
 As the advance ratio increases, the relative velocity experienced by the retreating blade decreases so that the tip of the blade experiences zero velocity at an advance ratio of one.
 Helicopter rotors pitch the retreating blade to a higher angle of attack to maintain lift as the relative velocity decreases.
 At a sufficiently high advance ratio, the blade will reach the stalling angle of attack and experience retreating blade stall.
 Specially designed airfoils can increase the operating advance ratio by utilizing high lift coefficient airfoils.
 Currently, single rotor helicopters are practically limited to advance ratios less than 0.7.